NCTE Promising Researcher Award Competition in Recognition of Bernard O'Donnell

 2014 Award Recipients and past award winners

-Established in 1970; given by the NCTE Standing Committee on Research, the Promising Researcher Award Competition is open to individuals who have completed dissertations between December 1, 2011 and January 31, 2014.
+Established in 1970; given by the NCTE Standing Committee on Research, the Promising Researcher Award Competition is open to individuals who have completed dissertations within the approximately two years immediately preceding the award year (for the 2015 award year, between December 1, 2012 and January 31, 2015).

-Candidates must submit a manuscript based on their research.
-Manuscripts should be written in format style and length appropriate for submission to a research journal such as Research in the Teaching of English, College Composition and Communication, Curriculum Inquiry, Teaching and Teacher Education or Anthropology and Education.
-Normal manuscripts range between 25-50 double–spaced, typewritten pages. (table, figures, references, and appendices are considered part of the “manuscript”)
+Candidates must submit a manuscript based on their original research.
+Manuscripts should be written in a format, style, and length appropriate for submission to a research journal such as Research in the Teaching of English, College Composition and Communication, Curriculum Inquiry, Teaching and Teacher Education, or Anthropology and Education.
+Manuscripts range normally between 25-50 double-spaced, typewritten pages (table, figures, references, and appendices are considered part of the “manuscript”).

-A separate cover sheet with title and author information.
+Applicants should also include a separate cover sheet with title and author information.
 The name, current address, position, and telephone number of the entrant should be transmitted along with the manuscript to facilitate communication between the selection committee and the entrant.
-This information should be on the cover page only.
+This information should be on the cover sheet only.

 Accompanying all manuscripts must be a written statement verifying that the research was completed within the specified completion dates.
-This signed original letter must come from someone other than the candidate (e.g., the major professor or a researcher knowledgeable in the field) who areas to sponsor the candidate.
+This signed, original letter must come from someone other than the candidate (e.g., the major professor or a researcher knowledgeable in the field), who is sponsoring the candidate.

 Manuscripts should be sent as Word attachments to firstname.lastname@example.org by March 1.

-Manuscripts received on or before March 1, will be transmitted to members of the selection committee for the evaluation.
-Results of the judging will be available after May 15 and entrants will be notified of the results shortly thereafter.
-Manuscripts will not be returned to the authors.
+Manuscripts received on or before March 1, will be transmitted to members of the selection committee for evaluation.
+Results of the judging will be available after May 15.
+Entrants will be notified of the results shortly thereafter.
+Manuscripts will not be returned to authors.

 |May 15 ||Results of final judging will be available|

-The award recipient will receive complimentary NCTE Annual Convention registration, a certificate, award announcement in NCTE's journals, one-year NCTE membership, and one-year subscription to Research in the Teaching of English (RTE) journal.
+The award recipient will receive a complimentary NCTE Annual Convention registration, a certificate, an award announcement in NCTE's journals, a one-year NCTE membership, and a one-year subscription to Research in the Teaching of English (RTE).